NEUROENDOCRINE CANCER OF THE

 Neuroendocrine Neoplasm (NENs) is an umbrella term used to cover a group of cancers that start in neuroendocrine cells.
 These cancers may also be referred to as NETs, NECs, or even Carcinoids.
 NENs occur when neuroendocrine cells stop working normally and start to grow or behave abnormally.

 - NETs (neuroendocrine tumours) are called ‘well-differentiated’ and may be Grade 1, 2 or 3 (slow to rapid growth rate).

 - NECs (neuroendocrine carcinomas) – are called ‘poorly differentiated’ and are usually Grade 3 (rapid growth rate.

 To simplify, we use the term NENs throughout this page.

-Neuroendocrine Cancer of the Stomach is rare and accounts for less than 2% of all stomach cancers.
+Stomach NENs are rare and account for less than 2% of all stomach cancers.
 Of those that occur, there are 3 key types – potentially 4*:

-- Type III : approximately 20%, usually a solitary, larger lesion than seen in Types I & II (2 or more cms).
+Type III: approximately 20%, usually a solitary, larger lesion than seen in Types I & II (2 or more centimetres).
 It has well- or poorly differentiated cells, grows more rapidly than Type I or II and is more likely to spread (metastasise).